-At LACS, we believe the study of foreign languages completes and improves a student’s education while providing the foundation for further personal enrichment scholastic achievement and future economic opportunities.
+At LACS, we believe the study of foreign languages improves a student’s education while providing the foundation for further personal enrichment, scholastic achievement, and future economic opportunities.
 It also sharpens intellect, teaches reasoning and deduction, and hones in logic.
-Students that are introduced early to a bilingual world can become proficient over time
+Students who are introduced early to a bilingual world can become proficient over time.

-Research shows that learning a second language boosts problem-solving, critical-thinking, and listening skills, in addition to improving memory, concentration, and the ability to multitask.
-Children proficient in other languages also show signs of enhanced creativity and mental flexibility.
-As a result, Spanish is taught in our Elementary, Middle and High Schools.
-American Sign language is taught in our Middle School.
+Research shows that learning a second language boosts problem-solving, critical-thinking, and listening skills, as well as improving memory, concentration, and the ability to multitask.
+Children proficient in other languages show signs of enhanced creativity and mental flexibility.
+As a result, Spanish is taught in our Elementary, Middle, and High Schools.
+American Sign language is taught in Middle School.

-We introduce the Spanish Alphabet in Kindergarten and teach them the sounds of letters.
-Students learn greetings, basic vocabulary, numbers, colors, shapes and more.
+We introduce the Spanish Alphabet in Kindergarten and teach the sounds of letters.
+Students learn greetings, basic vocabulary, numbers, colors, shapes, and more.
 First and Second grade students review the material learned the year before, and are introduced to new vocabulary and simple sentence structure.
-They learn articles, singular and plural words as well as gender.
+They learn articles, singular and plural words, as well as gender.

-Our Middle School Spanish class follows a curriculum that is actually used in many Spanish I High School classes.
+Our Middle School Spanish class follows a curriculum that is actually used in many Spanish I high school courses.
 All of our lessons are enriched with cultural activities and traditions, including art and music.
-Games, geography, and very fun and engaging special projects and activities are part of the Spanish curriculum.
-For example, our students participate in a Fifth grade Fashion Show, Middle School restaurant outing and various video projects.
+Games, geography, and very fun and engaging special projects and activities are part of the curriculum.
+Our students participate in a Fifth grade Fashion Show, a Middle School restaurant outing, and various video projects.
 In Middle School, language options expand to include sign language.

-In High School, Spanish will use all learned in previous years.
-Our main goal areas include: communication, cultures, connections, comparisons and communities.
-Learners will master a higher level of communication skills, spoken and written.
-They will develop language and cultures comparisons, and they can use the language for enjoyment, enrichment and advancement.
-It is our desire to introduce Missions work to Spanish speaking countries.
+In High School, Spanish uses material learned in previous years.
+The main goal areas include: communication, cultures, connections, comparisons, and communities.
+Learners will master a higher level of communication skills, both spoken and written.
+They will develop language and cultures comparisons, and they can use the language for enjoyment, enrichment, and advancement.
+It is our desire to introduce Missions work to Spanish-speaking countries.